Ravijangir820/Ravijangir820/README.md

 ---

-"Our virtues and our failings are inseparable, like force and matter.
-When they separate, man is no more."
-“I don't care that they stole my idea . .
-I care that they don't have any of their own” “If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.”
+> “I don't care that they stole my idea . .
+I care that they don't have any of their own”\
+> “If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.”
+>

-                                                                                            ― Nikola Tesla
+> ― Nikola Tesla

 <!--
 **Ravijangir820/Ravijangir820** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.